AGB004/Hilo/README.md

 # Cards
 Are you willing to risk everything?
 Play Cards and you might be surprised.
 The rules are simple.
 Guess if the next card will be higher or lower.
-100 points if you guessed correctly, and lose 75 points if you guessed incorrectly.
+100 points if you guess correctly, and lose 75 points if you guess incorrectly.
 As long as you don't hit 0 points, you can play again.
 If not the game is over.

 ## Getting Started
 ---